Mary Macqueen: Style and works

-Mary Macqueen's artistic style was typically spontaneous, expressive and gestural.
+Macqueen's artistic style was typically spontaneous, expressive and gestural.
 She specialised in line drawing, lithography and mixed media works on paper.
 Her most successful line drawings efficiently distill the character and essential qualities of her subject matter, which included animals, landscapes and scenes of domestic life.
 Throughout her career she sought to draw the perfect line.
 Macqueen believed that "a good pure-line drawing takes every ounce of concentration and effort and is a rare achievement".

-In the 1970s, the discovery of handmade Nepalese paper in a Buddhist shop was a crucial moment for MacQueen, as it allowed her to explore drawing on the reverse of the paper to create soft translucent colours and delicate tonal washes.
+In the 1970s, the discovery of handmade Nepalese paper in a Buddhist shop was a crucial moment for Macqueen, as it allowed her to explore drawing on the reverse of the paper to create soft translucent colours and delicate tonal washes.
 A 1988 exhibition of paper works at the Powell Street Gallery, Melbourne consisted of ink, gouache and collage works on Nepalese paper, notably omitting her line drawings.
 Many of the works were based on scenes from countries she had visited, and they demonstrate the breadth of her experimentation with the medium.
 Her work in the exhibition shows influences of Cubism and Fauvism.